- A linked list is a linear type of data structure.

-This operation state that to insert node at beginning of linked list.
+This operation state that to insert the node at beginning of a linked list.

 2. Insert at end

-This operation is to add new node at last of LL.
+This operation is to add a new node at last of LL.

 3. Insert before

-This operation is to add new node before any previous given node.
+This operation is to add a new node before any previously given node.

 4. Deletion of node

 This operation is to delete modes of the LL.